Gyakobo/Gyakobo/README.md

 ### Hi there 👋
 😄 My is name Andrew Gyakobo

-🔭 I am a simple student at NJIT persuing a Computer Engineering Degree
+🔭 I am an aspiring student at NJIT persuing a Computer Engineering Degree

 <!--
 **Gyakobo/Gyakobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.